vincetoby/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 4-strpbrk.c: This  function locates the first occurrence in the string s of any of the bytes in the string accept Returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

+* 5-strstr.c: This function finds the first occurrence of the substring needle in the string haystack.
+The terminating null bytes (\0) are not compared it returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

 *